 These environmental values include our native fauna and flora species, places such as spring-dependent communities in the Great Artesian Basin, world heritage areas, national parks and marine parks (including the Great Barrier Reef Marine Park), Ramsar wetlands, national heritage places, migratory species and water resources.

-The Environmental Defenders Office has worked with the EPBC Act for 20 years, seeking to ensure it is implemented to best protect our treasured natural values, our wildest spaces and our iconic native plants and animals.
+The Environmental Defenders Office has worked with the EPBC Act for more than 20 years, seeking to ensure it is implemented to best protect our treasured natural values, our wildest spaces and our iconic native plants and animals.

 EDO lawyers have used the EPBC Act in the Federal Court to challenge activities like land-clearing and whaling, as well as projects like Adani’s Carmichael Mine and its North Galilee Water Scheme and the proposed luxury helicopter tourism development in the Tasmanian Wilderness World Heritage Area.